-“iVolve has worked with key clients to leverage and implement digital innovations to assist them be more competitive in an industry that has been under siege in the past few years.
-With the inevitable turnaround (which has now started) it is those companies that have implemented fundamental changes to their operations that will benefit most in the upswing.” – Kim Parascos, CEO iVolve.
+“iVolve has worked with key clients to leverage and implement digital innovations to assist them to be more competitive in an industry that has been under siege in the past few years.
+With the inevitable turnaround, it is those companies that have implemented fundamental changes to their operations that will benefit most in the upswing.” – Kim Parascos, CEO iVolve.

 1. 'Data, computational power and connectivity’

 Interfacing with the onboard vehicle management system (VMS) and embedding sensors allows technicians to gather vast amounts of data for analysis and communication amongst machines.
 Collecting data on machinery is becoming increasingly accessible and essential to mining sites in terms of vehicle health, production monitoring and visualisation

 2. ‘Analytics and intelligence’

 Making sense of the big data gathered helps to create insight to predict future events or trends.
 In the same way that telecommunication companies use smart algorithms to predict customer churn, mining companies now have the ability to predict tyre deflations, fuel levels etc. giving them insight into areas for improvement.